exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter1.md

 > For more information on module configuration, please refer to [Module Config](Module-Config)

+> For more information on module installation, please refer to [Module Install & Upgrade ](Module-Install-&-Upgrade)

 ### Some clean up
 Go to `protected/modules/todo/model` folder
   - Rename `HubBoilerplateStart.php` to `HubTodo.php`